 - 1-2 teaspoon chili sauce - adjust per spice tolerance

 - 1/4 cup liquid coconut aminos or low sodium soy sauce

 - 1 teaspoon Raw Sugar

 - 1/4 teaspoon Red Pepper flakes, Optional-adjust per spice level

-- 1 tablespoon corn starch or rice flour
+- 1 tablespoon corn starch/ or rice flour / or almond flour

 - 1/2 teaspoon sesame seeds for garnish

 - In a large, heavy pan or wok , warm the oil.
-When oil feels hot, add green beans and toss well.
+Add green beans and toss well.
 Add a tablespoon of water.
 Cover and let them cook for about 3-4 minutes.
 Remove cover and stir well - green beans start to soften.

-- In the meantime, whisk together corn starch or rice flour, liquid coconut amino, chili sauce, raw sugar and black pepper to make a tangy sauce.
+- In the meantime, whisk together corn starch or rice flour or almond flour, liquid coconut amino, chili sauce, raw sugar and black pepper to make a tangy sauce.

-- Scoop up the remaining bits of garlic at the bottom of the pan when serving- it packs a huge explosion of flavor!
+- Scoop up the remaining bits of garlic at the bottom of the pan when serving- it packs a huge flavor!
 Garnish the beans with sesame seeds, ground black pepper and red chili flakes.
 Serve and enjoy!